 unique architecture found at the Bund.

 Then, in the Japan portion, discover the history and culture of Japan in a journey through Nara, where you can see Todaiji Temple - the oldest wooden building in Japan, and outside you can meet some of Nara Park's adorable deer.
 Head from there to Kyoto, where you will see Nijo Castle, the Zen rock garden of Tenryuji and the 18- karat gold leaf covering Kinkaku-ji.
 Then stroll through a dense bamboo forest at Arashiyama and across Togetsukyo Bridge.
 Later, head up to Kiyomizu Temple for a spectacular view of the Kyoto countryside from its large wooden stage.
 You'll also get the opportunity to experience a traditional green tea ceremony hosted by an apprentice geisha (maiko).
 Travel from there to Koka and the Miho Museum, listed as one of the “1000 Places to See Before You Die”.
 Then take the Shinkansen bullet train to Hakone to view inspiring Mt.
 Fuji - the cultural centerpiece of much of Japan's artistic inspiration.
 Take the Hakone Ropeway to Owakudani, home to many volcanic hot springs and rivers.
 Then at last, in Tokyo, see the statue in memory of Japan’s most loyal dog, Hachiko, and the frenetic Shibuya Crossing.
-The group will also visit the centuries-old Asakusa temple and the Imperial Palace, take the elevator to the observation deck of Tokyo Tower, visit the Tsukiji Market, and make a delicious sushi lunch.
+The group will also visit the centuries-old Asakusa temple, drive-by Imperial Palace, take the elevator to the observation deck of Tokyo Skytree, visit the Tsukiji Market, and make a delicious sushi lunch.

 |Start Date||End Date||Twin/Triple||Start City||End City||Style||Compare||Status|